Graduate Policies and Procedures

 - a failing grade will appear as an F

 Withdrawal after the final drop date requires the same procedures as listed in the previous section on Schedule Changes.

 A student in good academic standing who finds it necessary to suspend his/her academic activities or transfer to another institution for the duration of three long semesters (not including a summer session) must reapply to the program of intended degree.
 In that circumstance, a new review will be made to determine eligibility of enrollment under current standards for admission.
 If accepted, the readmitted student will be bound by all conditions of the catalog in force at the time of readmission.
 Re-admitted students are subject to the requirements set forth by legislative or regental action, and changes become effective on the date of enactment.

-Beginning in the Fall 2009 semester, if a student was previously enrolled at UT Dallas, the student may be eligible to return to the University without reapplying through the Office of Admission.
+If a student was previously enrolled at UT Dallas, the student may be eligible to return to the University without reapplying through the Office of Admission.

 To be eligible under this policy, the student must have previously enrolled for at least one semester.
 A student is considered enrolled if he/she was enrolled in one or more courses after the Census Day for a semester.
 The student also must have left the University in academic good standing and must be in good standing with all institutions of higher education he/she formerly attended.

 If the student qualifies under the readmission policy, the student must submit a re-entry form and return it to the Office of the Registrar 10 days before the first day of class.
 Students may access the re-entry form by going to go.utdallas.edu/reentry-form.
 If there are questions regarding the re-entry process, contact the Registrar's Office, 972-883-2342 or by email, email@example.com.